 In money, as in life, a failure to plan is a plan to fail.
-This spring, get your financial house in order by preparing a financial road map for the year ahead.
+Get your financial house in order by preparing a financial road map for the year ahead.
 Covid-19, recent lootings and unrest, and a sluggish economy have had a devastating impact on many SMEs.
 Now’s the time to take the reigns and relook one’s financial priorities, possibly in partnership with a trusted financial adviser.
 You’ve survived a terrible chapter in humanity’s history.
 Now, it’s time to set your business up to thrive.

 Here are five tips to tighten up your business’ finances: